gangyistudios/firestore_counter_app/README.md

 flutterfire configure
 ```

 3. Initialize emulators - select Firebase Feature: Emulators only -> Firestore emulator only, then defaults for the rest.
+Note, we are not selecting Firestore here as `flutterfire` has already handled that for us.

 ```
 firebase init
 ```

-4. Run the emulator suite, check all is working well by checking the Emulator UI at http://localhost:4000
+4. Run the emulator suite, check all is working well by checking the [Emulator UI Dashboard](http://localhost:4000)

 ```
 firebase emulators:start
 ```

-5. Open the Firestore Emulator UI http://localhost:4000/firestore
+5. Bring up the [Firestore Emulator UI](http://localhost:4000/firestore) to view live changes

 6. Run app in debug mode